Frity2025/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 	Write a function that inserts a new node at a given position.
 Task 10
-	Write a function that deletes the node at index index of a listint_t linked list
+	Write a function that deletes the node at index index of a listint_t linked list Task 100
+	Write a function that reverses a listint_t linked list.